 - Using third-party tools that violate Facebook’s Terms of Service

-- Receiving multiple reports from other users
+- Receiving multiple reports from other users about inaccurate or misleading listings

 The Golden Rules for Safe Marketplace Posting